The 11 most efficient solar panels

 However, even the most sturdy solar & battery systems will require maintenance, which is why you should consider signing up for Sunsave Plus and taking advantage of the Sunsave Guarantee.

-You’ll get 24/7 monitoring and maintenance to ensure that if anything goes wrong, we’ll move to fix it as quickly as possible, plus a free replacement battery and inverter once they decline below a certain level.
+You’ll get 24/7 monitoring - so if anything goes wrong, we’ll be automatically alerted and then we'll move to fix it as quickly as possible.

 Solar panel power ratings